Nest Boxes for Desert Birds

 Win-Win for Azure Bluebirds and Arizona Vineyards

-In partnership with the Sonoita Wine Guild and several other organizations, Tucson Audubon has launched an Azure Bluebird conservation project.
+In partnership with the North American Bluebird Society, University of Arizona, Sonoita Wine Guild and several other organizations, Tucson Audubon has launched an Azure Bluebird conservation project.
 Azure Bluebirds are a subspecies of the Eastern Bluebird, sometimes also referred to as the “Mexican” subspecies.
 As of late spring 2015 we have installed 56 nest boxes in the vineyards of the Sonoita and Elgin grasslands (southeast of Tucson).
-We hope to do more in the Patagonia Mountains.
+We have also started a nestbox preference study in 2017 where we installed 80 boxes in Canelo Hills and Patagonia Mountains.
 Though breeding in the grasslands is historically documented for Azures, eBird and first-hand accounts reveal that the breeding range and population numbers have decreased.
 Research states lack of adequate nesting cavities to be the population’s primary limiting factor.
+Learn more.

 - July 2015 video of Brown-crested Flycatchers in a nest box

 - April 2015 video of Ash-throated Flycatcher chicks in a nest box